dwavesystems/dwave-ocean-sdk/docs/overview/formulation.rst

 Once you have a quadratic model that represents your problem, you sample it for solutions. :ref:`samplers_and_solvers` explains how to submit your problem for solution.

-For more detailed information on objective functions, how D-Wave quantum computers minimize objective functions, and techniques for reformulating problems as objective functions, see the
-:std:doc:`System Documentation <sysdocs_gettingstarted:index>`.

-For code examples that formulate quadratic models for various problems, see `D-Wave's examples repo <https://github.com/dwave-examples>`_ and the many customer applications on the `D-Wave website <https://www.dwavesys.com/>`_.